sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 After the initial pull or push, this is the workflow to push your local changes to trac:
 {{{
 $ git checkout <mybranch>
-$ git pull
+$ git pull --ff-only
-$git push
+$ git push
 }}}
+The option --ff-only for the pull command makes sure that if there are big merge conflicts with the new changes on trac, you can handle them manually without messing up your entire branch and your local changes.

+Getting the latest version of Sage
+{{{
+$ git checkout master
+$ git pull --ff-only
+}}}

 If you want to delete a branch:
 {{{
 $ git checkout <somethingelse>
-$ git branch -d mybranch
+$ git branch -d <mybranch>
 }}}
 This might complain if you are trying to delete a branch that has not been merged yet.
 If nonetheless you would like to delete it, try a hard delete:
 {{{
-$ git branch -D mybranch
+$ git branch -D <mybranch>
 }}}
 Even in a hard delete this can be undone in the next 30 days (before the commits get garbage collected).

+To delete a remote branch:
+{{{
+$ git push origin :u/aschilling/<something>
+}}}

+If you accidentally edited master and want to undo your change
+{{{
+$ git branch -m master <mybranch>
+$ git branch master origin/master
+}}}
+If you do not care about the changes you can do a hard reset
+{{{
+$ git reset --hard origin/master
+}}}

+Accidentally work on master, want to save it: git branch -m master mybranch git branch master origin/master

+git checkout -b combinat/kschur master

 = Branch naming conventions =